tinko26/ao/docs/api/src/ao/ao_debug.h.md

 # Notes

 This module defines a single macro constant indicating whether an application is running in debug mode.
-Since debug mode is a toolchain feature, this module is expected to be overridden in a port package.
+Since debug mode is a toolchain feature, this module is expected to be overridden by a port.

 # Include